goeiebook/creativelab/narrative.md

 ---

-I missed the white ball.
-That was the final discovery --- spending many hours with a thing results in attachment.
+I missed the company of the white ball.
+That was the final discovery --- that spending many hours with a thing results in attachment.
+Or maybe less a discovery than a reminder of things already learned.
 Whenever I passed the place it was last seen, I would peer into the water and look along the banks.
 But there was no hope of recovery.
 Then, one morning, a few blocks away, I found a different ball.
 It was day-glo orange, fashioned like a miniature tennis ball.
 It could be irony or poetry.
 It was wet and disgusting, but I picked it up anyway.
 It did not bounce well.
 It was sad.

 I took it with me to a mall and washed it with liquid soap in a bathroom sink.
 I patted it with paper towel, then dried it with a Dyson Airblade.
 Over the course of the day I sometimes took it from my pocket and looked at it.
 Silly thing.
 Just a damn coincidence.